-The Company currently has the following material contracts:
+We currently have the following material contracts:

-- 1. Pursuant to the R&D Agreement dated June 18, 2009, between Paladin and the Company, as amended by Second Amendment to R&D Agreement dated January 17, 2011, Paladin is required to make payments to the Company equal to: (i) 20% of net sales of voclosporin, in Canada, Israel and South Africa, less manufacturing costs, until June 18, 2016; and (ii) 20% of net royalties received from third party sales, in the Paladin Territories until June 18, 2016. - 2.
-Pursuant to the License Agreement dated June 18, 2009, between Paladin and the Company, as amended by Second Amendment to License Agreement dated January 17, 2011, Paladin will receive 2% of any milestone payments, development payments, royalties, and net profit splits paid to the Company, related to voclosporin outside Canada, Israel and South Africa. - 3.
-Under the terms of an agreement dated February 14, 2014 between the Company and Dr. Robert Foster, whereby Dr. Robert Foster's employment as CSO was terminated by the Company, it was confirmed that effective March 8, 2012, Dr. Foster was entitled to receive 2% of royalty licensing revenue for royalties received on the sale of voclosporin by licensees and/or 0.3% of net sales of voclosporin sold directly by the Company, to be paid quarterly as that revenue is received by the Company.
-Should the Company sell substantially all of the assets of voclosporin to a third party or transfer those assets to another party in a merger in a manner such that this payment obligation is no longer operative, then Dr. Foster will be entitled to receive 0.3% of the value attributable to voclosporin in the transaction.

-4. The manufacturing collaboration and services agreement, dated November 22, 2016 between Lonza and the Company as described under the heading "Manufacturing, Encapsulating And Packaging Of Voclosporin - Lonza Manufacturing Collaboration Agreement".
+- 1. Under the terms of an agreement dated February 14, 2014 between the Company and Dr. Robert Foster, whereby Dr. Robert Foster's employment as CSO was terminated by the Company, it was confirmed that effective March 8, 2012, Dr. Foster was entitled to receive 2% of royalty licensing revenue for royalties received on the sale of voclosporin by licensees and/or 0.3% of net sales of voclosporin sold directly by the Company, to be paid quarterly as that revenue is received by the Company.
+Should the Company sell substantially all of the assets of voclosporin to a third party or transfer those assets to another party in a merger in a manner such that this payment obligation is no longer operative, then Dr. Foster will be entitled to receive 0.3% of the value attributable to voclosporin in the transaction. - 2.
+The manufacturing collaboration and services agreement, dated November 22, 2016 between Lonza and the Company as described under the heading "Manufacturing, Encapsulating and Packaging of Voclosporin Lonza Manufacturing Collaboration Agreement".